FAQs, we got you.

 1. Non-GMO, expeller-pressed avocado & sunflower oil

 We never use canola oil or any harmful oils with low smoke points.
 Avocado & sunflower oil has a high smoke point, which is healthier for consuming roasted meats and vegetables.
-Olive oil is served raw.
+Extra Virgin Olive oil is used to finish many of our vegetables and grains.

 Do your farms use antibiotics on their animals?